OlhaHaidash/chesscom_top_players_activity_analysis/README.md

 - /data              # CSV files generated locally by scripts (to be created)
 - README.md          # Project documentation

+## Data Version and Update Info
+The data was last collected on **October 13, 2025** using the Chess.com Public API.
+It reflects the top 50 players in Blitz, Bullet, and Rapid categories at that time.
+Future updates may include new data extractions if rating positions change significantly.

 ## Installation and Usage (planned)

 ### 1. Install dependencies